teusinLS/pysap_macro/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
+You can check my [GitHub](https://github.com/teusinLS/pysap_macro) for further informations.

 ### Installing